baoyu2020/multi-scale-method-based-bit-plane-slicing/README.md

  | CIFAR-100     | ResNet-34+5th bit pane    |       76.35     |
  | CIFAR-100     | ResNet-34+4th bit pane   |    76.42   |

-The branches corresponding to the 7th and 6th bit planes generate the largest contributions
+The branches corresponding to the 7th and 6th bit planes generate the largest contributions.